kleinschmidt/diss/notes.md

 ## May 17 2016

-Defense date is __August 9__, which means I should be done with final version by __July 11 or so__.
+Defense date is __August 9__, which means final version must be approved by __July 18__, and so provided to committee by __July 11 at the latest__.
 Earlier because I'll want feedback on things.
 That gives about one to one and a half months.

 The status of the big things that are going in are: